 Picking the Right Shade for Your Skin Tone

-“The general rule is brighter whites work best on darker skin tones or complexions that have a yellow or olive undertone,” explains designer and master seamstress Nancy Rodrigues Spirito.
+“The general rule is brighter whites work best on darker skin tones or complexions that have a yellow or olive undertone,” explains Spirito.
 “White dresses on fair skin can be harsh and appear washed out.”

-If you're not 100% sure about your skin tone, ask the consultant at your wedding dress salon.
+If you're not 100 percent sure about your skin tone, ask the consultant at your wedding dress salon.
 Mention you’re unsure which white you want and ask for help breaking down your options and explaining what does (or doesn’t) complement your vision.